fredbi/go-experiments/go-openapi/README.md

 * degraded performances when doing anything (including running the generated API) with the standard lib

 Rest assured: the toolkit works and covers most "sound" use cases.
-The issue with this design approach is that it sets a "glass ceiling" and some niche use cases or edge cases are very hard
+The issue with this design approach is that it sets a "glass ceiling" and some niche use cases or edge cases are tough

 ### Handling a swagger specification